Why did the Titanic sink?

 In desperation, some of the passengers chose to jump into the frigid water, hoping to swim to safety.

-However, many of the lifeboats were not filled to capacity, and some were launched with only a few passengers on board.
+As the ship began to tilt and take on water, the crew began launching the lifeboats even if they were not filled to capacity.
+Some were launched with only a few passengers on board.

 Panic rapidly began to set in as the reality of the situation became clear.